On day 49 of my 366-day self-care challenge, I explored how the process of ‘accepting what is’ can be a healing act of self-care.

-Yesterday was “one of those days” where nothing seemed to go according to plan.
-Tasks that I intended to complete didn’t get done; progress that I hoped to make on projects didn’t move forward an inch; and the day melted away before my eyes, leaving me feeling empty handed.
+Yesterday was one of those days where nothing seemed to go according to plan.
+Tasks that I intended to complete didn’t get done, progress that I hoped to make on projects didn’t move forward an inch, and the day melted away before my eyes.
+I ended the day feeling empty-handed.

 I’m constantly reminded that doing my best is all I can do.
-Sometimes my plans will not play out the way I envision them, but learning to accept what “is” and finding new ways to move forward is the only way to achieve goals.
+Sometimes my plans won’t play out the way I envision them, but by accepting what is, I can continue moving forward.

 Accept.
 Adapt.
 Adjust.
-Act.
-Achieve.
 But not necessarily in that order.

 *Living Upp is a participant in affiliate programs, which means we earn a commission from qualifying purchases.
 Pages on this website may include affiliate links to Amazon and other affiliate sites.